rameel/ramstack.htmxtoolkit/README.md

 and 2.x expose `DefaultSwapStyle` and `Timeout`, while HTMX 4.x exposes `DefaultSwap` and `DefaultTimeout`.
 Selecting different versions in the same configuration throws an exception.

-HTMX 4.x is currently in beta.
-To target it, select it explicitly:
+To target HTMX 4.x, select it explicitly:

 ```csharp
 builder.Services.AddHtmxToolkit(options => options.UseHtmxV4());